DominiqueLoyer/2016_US_Election/README.md

 ##### Prediction
-Clearly, we see that overall, that day around 1:00, roughly 7 hours before the NY Times comfirmed the winner, I was able to state with a rather high confidence that Trump was going to win to win the election considering that the polarity of confidence (emotion) was about twice as much for Trump vs. Clinton /author{Dominique S. Loyer}
+Clearly, we see that overall, that day around 1:00, roughly 7 hours before the NY Times comfirmed the winner, I was able to state with a rather high confidence that Trump was going to win to win the election considering that the polarity of surprise (emotion) was about twice as much for Trump vs. Clinton.
+/author{Dominique S. Loyer}
 /date[November 6 2016}